On synthetic interval data with predetermined subject partitioning, and partial control of the variables' marginal correlation structure: An algorithm for a predetermined subject clustering with partial control of the variables' dependence structure

-{\bf Example 8:} Assume 6 clusters ($C=6$), 12 variables ($P=12$) that emulate SNPs, and $l_1=2$, $l_2=2$, $l_3=5$, $l_4=3$.
+{\bf Example 3:} Assume 6 clusters ($C=6$), 12 variables ($P=12$) that emulate SNPs, and $l_1=2$, $l_2=2$, $l_3=5$, $l_4=3$.
 Consider $600$ subjects, and $p^{H}_{S}=0.95$.
 Assume a covariance of 0.45 for the variables within homogenous groups.
-In Figure 4(a), we present a heatmap of the theoretical correlation matrix for the specifications in this example, whilst in Figure 4(b) the sample correlations for the simulated observations.
+In Figure 2(a), we present a heatmap of the theoretical correlation matrix for the specifications in this example, whilst sample correlations are shown in Figure 2(b).